What Makes a Golf Resort Stand Out? A Look at Why Short Courses Are Gaining Popularity

 Increased Focus on Fun and Enjoyment

-This change in emphasis has opened golf to a broader market, attracting many who otherwise would have been put off by golf’s old challenges.
+This change in emphasis has opened golf to a broader market, attracting many who otherwise would have been put off by golf’s old challenges and encouraging more interest in golf resorts with short courses.

 Enhanced Design and Unique Challenges

-Even though they’re shorter, short courses can be brutally hard.
-Many golf resorts are now creating courses, and the best are designed with imaginative obstacles, creative layouts, and strategically placed hazards.
-All these design elements help make the courses interesting and difficult enough, but not overwhelmingly so, even for the low-handicap golfer.
+Even though they’re shorter, short golf courses can be brutally challenging.
+Currently, numerous golf resorts are designing courses, and the best ones incorporate imaginative obstacles, creative layouts, and strategically placed hazards.
+All these design elements help make the courses captivating and difficult enough, but not overwhelmingly so, even for the low-handicap golfer.

 Cost-Effective for Golfers

-Golf is widely known as being an expensive sport, and when you think about high green fees in long Golf courses, it continues to make sense.
-Fees for short courses are generally 30-40% lower than fees for full-length courses, bringing costs within reach of more players.
-Less length leads to less in green fees, so golfing holiday resorts are finding they can offer a cheaper, but not lower quality, experience.
+Golf is widely known as being an expensive sport, and when you think about high green fees in long golf courses, it continues to make sense.
+Fees for short golf courses are generally 30–40% lower than fees for full-length courses, bringing costs within reach of more players.
+Less length leads to lower green fees, but the experience remains high quality.

 Enjoy Golf Through a Short Yet Enjoyable Setting